 The stadium is located in the northeastern part of the city, in the neighborhood of Lameira, a bit north of the Campanhã train station.

 We can assure you that it is very easy and cheap to reach the stadium.
 To go to Estádio do Dragão, simply take the metro.
-Lines A, B and F all go to the stadium – in fact the station name is Estádio do Dragão, just like the football stadium, so you will know exactly when to get off.
+Lines A, B and F all go to the stadium – in fact, the station name is Estádio do Dragão, just like the football stadium, so you will know exactly when to get off.
 It is very cheap to take the metro.

 On matchdays, the metro can be full, so it also makes sense to take a taxi.
-It will cost between 5 and 10 euros to get to Dragão from the city centre with taxi, depending on traffic and starting point.
+It will cost between 5 and 10 euros to get to Dragão from the city centre by taxi, depending on traffic and starting point.
 So still fairly cheap.
 The main cost is the initial charge since the trip isn’t very long itself.